juspay/hyperswitch/README.md

 ### Our Belief

-_We believe payments should be open, fast, reliable and affordable to serve billions of people at scale._
+> Payments should be open, fast, reliable and affordable to serve
+> the billions of people at scale.

 <!--
 HyperSwitch would allow everyone to quickly customize and set up an open payment